 The Reorganized Organ mentorship project

-→ how to make a musical instrument
+→ how to make musical instruments

 → how instrument design affects sound-making possibilities

 → how different sonic textures are produced mechanically and electronically

 → how the electronic organ relates to modern day synthesizers